The Rose (theatre): History

-The Rose was built in 1587 by Philip Henslowe and by a grocer named John Cholmley.
-It was the first purpose-built playhouse to ever stage a production of any of Shakespeare's plays.
+The Rose was built in 1587 by Philip Henslowe and by a tanner from Bletchingley named John Cholmley.
 The theatre was built on a messuage called the "Little Rose," which Henslowe had leased from the parish of St. Saviour, Southwark in 1585.
 The Rose was the first of several theatres to be situated in Bankside, Southwark near the south shore of the River Thames.
 The area was known for its leisure attractions such as bear/bull-baitings, gaming dens and brothels.
 It was located in the Liberty of the Clink, a liberty outside the jurisdiction of the City of London's civic authorities.
 The Rose contained substantial rose gardens and two buildings; Cholmley used one as a storehouse, while Henslowe appears to have leased the other as a brothel.
 North of London, professional playhouses like the Curtain Theatre and The Theatre had already been open for over a decade.
 However, Henslowe recognized the ease at which audiences could ferry across the River of Thames and established a playhouse in this particular location.

+The extent of Cholmley's involvement in the theatre project is unclear.
+The only mention of Cholmley among Henslowe's diaries of the playhouse are in the deed of partnership between the two men, and in brief scribbles on the outside cover of the first folio: "Cholmley Cholmley" and "Cholmley when?".
+Cholmley died in 1589, nullifying their deed of partnership only two years into the agreed eight year and three month term.
+Cholmley was a member of the Worshipful Company of Grocers and so is referred to as a Grocer in some sources, though his primary business was in tanning.

 The theatre was built by the carpenter John Griggs.
 The new building was of timber, with a lath and plaster exterior and thatch roof.
 In shape it was a fourteen-sided polygon, of about 72 ft in external diameter.
 The inner space was also a fourteen-sided polygon, about 47 ft wide.
 Modern calculations show that the dimensions and fourteen-sided layout were dictated by the use of the standard 16th-century measure of one rod as a base and the carpenter's "rule of thumb" method of dividing a circle into seven equal parts, subdivided.